This is my “life stack” – the tools, apps, and services that I use to manage my work and life. This was most recently updated in December 2019.

 The big downside of YNAB for me is that it isn’t great at supporting multiple currencies in one budget – I end up creating separate budgets for trips to foreign countries, which was rather annoying on my Trans-Mongolian trip where I switched currencies every few days (7 total currencies).

-I also use it in my small business for planning ahead in combination with Profit First’s methodology.
+I also use it in my small business for planning ahead – including for things like taxes and restocks.
 However, it doesn’t support small business accounting concepts like receivables, depreciation & inventory.
 It’s a great planning tool for small business used in conjunction with another accounting software, but if you’re tracking inventory or doing accrual method accounting, it can’t be your only tool for your small business.
 For a business like freelance graphic design, however, it might very well be enough.

 If you don’t want to file yourself and your income is below ~$60,000 or you are retired, find a free AARP Tax Prep site near you and get certified tax preparers to do your taxes totally for free.